godotengine/godot-docs/tutorials/networking/high_level_multiplayer.rst

 Before going into how we would like to synchronize a game across the network, it can be helpful to understand how the base network API for synchronization works.

 Godot uses a mid-level object :ref:`NetworkedMultiplayerPeer <class_NetworkedMultiplayerPeer>`.
-This object is not meant to be created directly, but is designed so that several implementations can provide it.
+This object is not meant to be created directly, but is designed so that several C++ implementations can provide it.

 This object extends from :ref:`PacketPeer <class_PacketPeer>`, so it inherits all the useful methods for serializing, sending and receiving data.
 On top of that, it adds methods to set a peer, transfer mode, etc. It also includes signals that will let you know when peers connect or disconnect.